awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Modules.md

 3. Copy the IAM permission code from the module section above.
 In your local copy of the optimisation_read_only_role.yaml file add it to the bottom.

-4. In Cloudformation click on the hamburger icon on the side panel on the left hand side of the screen and select **StackSets**.
+4. In CloudFormation click on the hamburger icon on the side panel on the left hand side of the screen and select **StackSets**.

 5. Select the **OptimizationDataRoleStack**.
 Click Actions, Edit StackSet Details
 ![Images/Update_SS.png](/Cost/300_Optimization_Data_Collection/Images/Update_SS.png)